Jump to questions about:

 - I get a Netcharts license error when I try to view RWIS history

-This is typically caused by a java caching error.
+Netcharts only works in IE and this is typically caused by a java caching error.
 Try clearing your web browser's cache.

 If that does not work, clear your java cache: